-Cocurricular credit may be earned by accumulating a hundred participation points through various university-sponsored activities.
+Cocurricular credit may be earned by accumulating a hundred participation points through various university-sponsored music groups or activities.
 A maximum of two cocurricular credits in any combination of areas may be earned during an academic year.
-Credit is awarded at the end of the school year and counts toward general electives.
+Credit is awarded at the end of the academic year and counts toward electives.